Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 \section{Multi-Turn Interaction Tasks}

-In this survey, we categorize multi-turn interactions based on tasks rather than capabilities because real-world multi-turn scenarios inherently require integrating multiple capabilities to accomplish a particular objective.
-Although capabilities such as reasoning, memory, contextual understanding, or adaptability are critical, they rarely function in isolation within conversational contexts.
-Instead, different capabilities intertwine and complement each other dynamically to achieve specific task goals.
-By focusing on clearly defined tasks—such as multi-turn instruction-following or conversational engagement—we better reflect the realistic complexities of these interactions, offering readers an intuitive framework for understanding how LLMs practically meet user requirements and perform in real-world multi-turn conversational scenarios.
-Table~\ref{tab:dataset-overview} provides an overview of recent multi-turn instruction-following benchmarks or datasets and their evaluation methods, offering readers a detailed reference for understanding current trends and practices in multi-turn LLM evaluation.
+In this survey, we categorize multi-turn interactions by tasks rather than capabilities because real-world multi-turn scenarios inherently require several capabilities to operate together in service of a concrete objective.
+Although reasoning, memory, contextual understanding, and adaptability are all critical, they rarely function in isolation within extended conversations.
+Instead, these capabilities interact dynamically as the model tries to satisfy a user's goal over a dialogue trajectory.
+By focusing on well-defined task families such as multi-turn instruction following and conversational engagement, we better capture the practical complexity of these interactions and provide an intuitive framework for understanding how LLMs behave in real-world multi-turn settings.

-Before diving into detailed discussions on multi-turn instruction-following and conversational engagement tasks, we briefly clarify our rationale behind this categorization.
-We distinguish these tasks primarily based on two dimensions: user intention clarity and task complexity.
-Specifically, multi-turn instruction-following tasks typically involve clear, explicit instructions provided by the user, with well-defined user intentions.
-Consequently, the LLM's performance in these tasks is evaluated directly by how precisely it adheres to or successfully executes the given instructions.
-Conversely, multi-turn conversational engagement tasks are often characterized by more open-ended user interactions, in which the user's intention may initially be unclear, partially defined, or dynamically evolving throughout the dialogue.
-The LLM's role in these interactions generally extends beyond strict compliance with instructions; it assumes roles such as an assistant or consultant—examples include health consultants, teaching assistants, or customer service representatives.
-Such tasks may involve proactive information-seeking, synthesizing insights across multiple topics, interpreting implied user intentions, and utilizing external knowledge bases or tool calls to curate relevant and contextually appropriate responses throughout multi-turn conversations.
+Before diving into detailed discussions on multi-turn instruction-following and conversational engagement tasks, we briefly clarify the rationale behind this categorization.
+We distinguish these tasks primarily along two dimensions: user-intention clarity and task complexity.
+Multi-turn instruction-following tasks typically involve clear, explicit instructions with well-defined user intentions, so performance is judged mainly by how precisely the model adheres to or successfully executes those instructions.
+By contrast, multi-turn conversational engagement tasks are often more open-ended: user intentions may initially be unclear, only partially specified, or dynamically evolving over the course of the dialogue.
+In these settings, the model extends beyond strict instruction compliance and instead acts as an assistant or consultant---for example, a health consultant, teaching assistant, or customer service representative.
+Such tasks may require proactive information seeking, synthesis across multiple topics, inference over implied user goals, and the use of external knowledge or tools to sustain contextually appropriate responses over time.